 Kenya’s Edna Kiplagat, in her Boston Marathon debut, took the win in 2 hours, 21 minutes, 52 seconds.
-Jordan Hasay, in her marathon debut, finished third and first American in 2:23:00, and Des Linden took fourth in 2:25:06.
+Jordan Hasay, in her marathon debut, finished third and first American in 2:23:00, with the fastest U.S. debut ever.
+Des Linden took fourth in 2:25:06.

 The women’s elite race broke into a tight pack of 10 early on, including Americans Linden and Hasay.
 All eyes were on Linden to end the drought of an American woman winning Boston (the last one time it happened was in 1985).
 Shalane Flanagan, who pulled out in earlier this year due to injury, said she had reached out to Linden to wish her luck and said “she’s doing it for a lot of us.”

 However, Hasay proved from the gun that she had a fight to put up—and she had reason to run the race of her life.
 Her mother passed away last November, someone she called her number-one fan, as well as the woman who got her into running.

 “She’ll be with me.
 In her handwriting, it says, ‘Boston, be my shining star.’
 That’s what I tell myself.
 Shining star,” Hasay said earlier at the pre-race press conference.

 Des Linden led miles 5 through 12, bookending the infamous Wellesley scream tunnel, executing her race plan flawlessly as usual and paying no mind to the nine other women chasing her heels down.
 She looked relaxed through the first half of the race—well, Linden usually looks relaxed no matter what.